 Not to mention things like a better and improved Google Search using the Google Assistant with machine learning, number blocking and call screening.
 By the time Motorola is ready for updates Google could already deliver Android 7.1 which was first shown on October 4th with the new Google Pixel phone.

 Of course most of this will come with Motorola’s improvements baked in.
 Like hands-free controls, always-on display and more.
 Samsung has TouchWiz, HTC uses Sense UI, and LG has their own interface over stock Android as well.
 Not every new feature will be implemented, others will be changed, but this looks to be one big and exciting update to the Android operating system for Motorola users.
 As soon as we have a better time-line we’ll update with more details.

 Motorola Android 7.0 Update Release Date

 The company will start with the new Moto Z and Moto G4 in Q4, which could be anytime between today and the end of 2016.
 That doesn’t give us much to go on, but we’ll have to wait and see.
-Some Moto Z owners are excitedly getting it today, and we’ll report back once Motorola or Verizon make it official.
+We’re expecting the Moto X updates to start in January.

-However, that means almost every other device from that list could be waiting until the end of the year or into 2017 before updates start rolling out.
-Not to mention the Android 7.1 release could delay things further.
+At the end of the day almost every other device from their list could be waiting until early 2017 before updates start rolling out.
+Not to mention the Android 7.1.1 release could delay things further.
 We’ll keep an eye out for more details and update once we know more.